Battlefield Earth

 Story & Plot Summary: Battlefield Earth

-Quick Plot Summary: Battlefield Earth is a Science Fiction, Action, Adventure film that explores futuristic concepts and technological possibilities while examining humanity.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2000, Battlefield Earth is a Science Fiction, Action, Adventure film directed by Roger Christian.
+The narrative explores futuristic concepts and technological possibilities while examining humanity.
+This summary provides a scannable look at the movie's central conflict involving John Travolta.

 Story Breakdown